raveclassic/injectable-ts/packages/core/README.md

 ### Dependencies

-As mentioned above, at the core of `@injectable-ts` is built around the concept of computations or, in other words, functions from dependencies to values:
+As mentioned above, at the core of `@injectable-ts` lies the concept of computations or, in other words, functions from dependencies to values:

 ```typescript